renaudwangler/ib-labs/msms030fr/lab10e1.md

 ## Task 1 - Creating a test team
-In your role as Holly Dickson, you will create a new Microsoft 365 group titled PND Group (for Project New Day, the name of which you want to avoid circulating through the company) that will be used as part of your sensitivity label testing in the upcoming tasks.
+In your role as Dominique Skyetson, you will create a new Microsoft 365 group titled PND Group (for Project New Day, the name of which you want to avoid circulating through the company) that will be used as part of your sensitivity label testing in the upcoming tasks.
 1. In **LON-CL1**, you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
 1. At the end of the prior lab, you logged out of Microsoft 365 as the MOD Administrator and closed Edge.
 Select the **Edge** icon on the taskbar and then enter the following URL in the address bar: **https://portal.office.com**.
-1. In the **Pick an account** window, select **Holly Dickson** at **holly@xxx.onmicrosoft.com** (where xxx is your tenant ID) and enter **ibForm@tion** as her password.
+1. In the **Pick an account** window, select **Dominique Skyetson** at **dom@WWLxxxxx.onmicrosoft.com** (where xxx is your tenant ID) and enter **ibForm@tion** as her password.
 1. On the **Microsoft 365** homepage select **Admin**.
 1. On the **Microsoft 365 admin center**, in the left-hand navigation pane select **Teams & groups**, and then select **Active teams & groups**.
 1. In the **Active teams & groups** window, select **Add a group** on the menu bar at the top of the page.